On this page:

 - Activity and Use Limitations

 The 7.5-acre Whittaker Corp. site is located in Minneapolis, Minnesota.
-A variety of industrial activities has taken place on site since the 1940s, including activities by the Americal Petroleum Corporation.
-Until 1980, the Whittaker Corporation produced industrial coatings and resins.
-Chemicals were stored in above ground and underground tanks.
+During World War II, motor vehicle supplies such as anti-freeze were manufactured at the site.
+Later operations at the site included manufacture of industrial coatings. .
+A large volume of chemicals were stored in above-ground and underground tanks.
 Operations and waste disposal practices contaminated soil and groundwater with hazardous chemicals.
 Following cleanup, EPA took the site off the Superfund program’s National Priorities List (NPL) in 1999.

 What Is the Current Site Status?

 The site’s long-term remedy included disposal of soil, drums and tanks, and operation of a groundwater extraction and treatment system.
-Construction of the remedy took place between 1983 and 1985.
+Drum removals and soil treatment took place between 1983 and 1985.
 The groundwater extraction system operated until 1994.
 EPA took the site off the NPL in 1999.

 Activity and Use Limitations